 Barnes was declared dead at a Phoenix hospital.

-Avondale police say Barnes had taken out an order of protection four days before the shooting after repeated threats by Moton.
+Avondale police said Barnes had taken out an order of protection four days before the shooting after repeated threats by Moton.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 Click on the region names in the map below to see news from that region.

 INSIDE: View our list of events happening this week around the Valley.